 \subsubsection{Long dependency propertity}

-To verify that our model can maintain the long-term dependency property with a smaller number of historical neighbors, we conduct experiments on link prediction performance under different numbers of temporal neighbors for MPFA and five baselines on the MOOC and USLegis datasets.
+To verify that our model can maintain the long-term dependency property with a smaller number of historical neighbors, we perform experiments on the link prediction performance under different numbers of temporal neighbors for MPFA and five baselines on the MOOC and USLegis datasets.
 As shown in Figure \ref{fig5}, we observe that MPFA maintains a stable state when the number of temporal neighbors varies from 1 to 30, both on the MOOC and USLegis datasets.
-In comparison to other models, especially on the MOOC dataset, all five baselines exhibit the characteristic of performance improvement with an increasing number of neighbors.
+Compared to other models, especially on the MOOC dataset, all five baselines show the characteristic of performance improvement with increasing number of neighbors.
 Among them, CAWN shows the most significant performance improvement.
-Although these baselines occasionally display jumps in predicted values for the transductive and inductive subtasks of USLegis, they still require an increase in the number of neighbors to achieve performance improvement.
+Although these baselines occasionally show jumps in the predicted values for the transductive and inductive subtasks of USLegis, they still require an increase in the number of neighbors to achieve performance improvement.
 In summary, our proposed dynamic update module is effective.
 Superior predictions with fewer history neighbors suggest that our model requires only a limited number of interactions for effective long-term dependency properties.